ibm-cloud-architecture/refarch-cloudnative-resiliency/README.md

 ## Adding Load Balancing into the Solution

-This section describes how to configure a Global Load Balancer for across 2 Bluemix Instances.
+This section describes how to configure a Global Load Balancer across 2 Bluemix Instances.
 We will aim to provide several examples.

 ### Using nginx as a Global Load Balancer